arangodb/docs/3.10/quick-start-coming-from-sql.md

 **How do select lists translate to AQL queries?**

-In traditional SQL you may either fetch all columns of a table row by row, using `SELECT * FROM table`, or select a subset of the columns.
+In traditional SQL, you may either fetch all columns of a table row by row, using `SELECT * FROM table`, or select a subset of the columns.
 The list of table columns to fetch is commonly called *select list*: